-Accreted interest on long-term debt:
+Accreted interest on long torm daht.
+Accreted mieresi on iona-term uebi.

 In governmental funds, accreted interest on capital appreciation bonds is not recorded as an expenditure from current sources.
 In the government-wide statement of activities, however, this is recorded as interest expense for the period.